Best RV Camping Meals for Real Life (Easy Ideas That Actually Work on the Road)

 Grab a rotisserie chicken the day before you travel, shred it, and store it in a container.
 On travel day: tortilla, chicken, whatever sauce and veggies you have, done.
 This is one of the fastest meals we make.

-Best Quick RV Meals When You Have Hookups
+What Are the Best Quick RV Meals When You Have Full Hookups?

 When we’re at a full-hookup site, and I have access to all my appliances, the cooking situation opens up considerably.
 These are the meals that come together fast without much thought.